-FDOT was requesting that the FY 2020/21 - 2024/25 TIP be amended to include a pedestrian lighting project, a traffic signal project and a LYNX project.
 Mr. Keith Caskey, MetroPlan Orlando staff, presented an overview of the amendment request.
-A letter from FDOT explaining the amendment request was provided, along with a fact sheet prepared by MetroPlan Orlando staff and the draft resolution to be presented at the December 9th board meeting.
-The CAC reviewed and discussed the amendment request and provided a consensus recommendation to the board.
-The CAC will take formal action at a future in-person meeting to ratify the board's action on this item.
+FDOT is requesting that the FY 2020/21 - 2024/25 TIP be amended to include a pedestrian lighting project, a traffic signal project, a LYNX project and a traffic operations project in downtown Orlando.
+Committee members were provided a letter from FDOT explaining the amendment request, a fact sheet prepared by MetroPlan Orlando staff, and the draft resolution to be presented at the December 9th Board meeting.

+The TAC reviewed and discussed the amendment request.
+Consensus of the TAC was to accept staff recommendation for approval.
+Formal action will be taken at a future in-person meeting to ratify the Board's action on this item.